You Are Not Starting Over

 Weak Area Blitz.
 After your diagnostic and practice sessions, the app keeps your weakest content areas visible so you do not drift back to comfortable topics.

 Topic Practice.
-If your score report flagged Brokerage Activities and Contracts, you can drill those topics directly instead of mixing them into broad review.
+If your result report and diagnostic point to Brokerage Activities and Contracts, you can drill those topics directly instead of mixing them into broad review.

 The Math Coach.
-If math cost you points, the Math Coach walks through 14 calculation types step by step.
+If math cost you points, the Math Coach walks through the 14 Florida math calculation types step by step.
 Not just the correct answer.
 The full setup, so you can see where your approach broke down.

 Readiness tracking.
 Instead of guessing whether you are ready to rebook, Pass Florida shows your topic-level accuracy, weak areas, confidence gaps, math performance, and Exam Style results in one workflow.